Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/endpoints_tuto_15_mcp_langchain4j/guide.fr-fr.md

 ## Instructions

-In this tutorial, we will explore how to easily create, in Java, a MCP Server using Quarkus and a client using LangChain4J.
+In this tutorial, we will explore how to easily create in Java, a MCP Server using Quarkus and a client using LangChain4J.

 ### Creating a Server with Quarkus